tezos-reward-distributor-organization/tezos-reward-distributor/readme.md

 V5 collects anonymous usage statistics to help improve the application.
 For more information please check license.ini and notice.txt.

-Notice: If git pull fails, try to remove trd files and run git clone again.

 ## Tezos Reward Distributor

 A software for distributing baking rewards with delegators.
 This is not a script but service which can run in the background all the time.
 It can track cycles and make payments.
 It does not have to be used as a service, It can also be used interactively.